 But all too often, particularly in today’s ‘always on’ lifestyle, healthy habits are relegated to the back burner in order to fit everything else in.
 Which results in people breaking down and fitting less in, which results in health being pushed further down the list – effectively creating a vicious circle from which it’s difficult to escape.

-As business owners or leaders, we have a responsibility to maintain our employees’ health and wellbeing.
+As business owners or leaders, we have a responsibility to maintain our employees’ health and well-being.
 We can no longer turn a blind eye to health issues, such as obesity and mental health.
-Action is needed and fortunately, a simple approach can be taken to address this.
+Action is needed – and fortunately, a simple approach can be taken to address this.

-Firstly, a management commitment to health and well being needs to be communicated to your team.
+Firstly, a management commitment to health and well-being needs to be communicated to your team.
 Your staff need to know that you care about these issues and care about them.
 Make it an agenda item at your next all staff meeting and promote a robust conversation to draw in different ideas on how to improve health in the workplace.
 Put health-related articles into your internal newsletters, or even just email links to health-related articles to your staff.
 Just raising the issue and keeping the discussion alive will help staff members to think about it and take their own steps towards a healthy lifestyle.

-Once health as been raised as an issue, you can start to develop a program to implement.
+Once health has been raised as an issue, you can start to develop a program to implement.
 It’s important to appoint an appropriate person to take ownership of it – someone who has the time to ensure consistency in the program and someone who is keen on taking it up.
 The course of action you take is up to you and your team, but it could include any of the following ideas: